timunie/Ava-ApiTests/website/docs/M_Avalonia_StyledElement_ApplyStyling.md

 #### Return Value
 <a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>
+A value indicating whether styling is now applied to the control.

+## Remarks
-A value indicating whether styling is now applied to the control.The styling system will automatically apply styling when required, so it should not usually be necessary to call this method manually.
+The styling system will automatically apply styling when required, so it should not usually be necessary to call this method manually.

 ## See Also